RedTint/node-web-project-template/README.md

 # Node Web Project Template
 This project is a highly opinionated template for building node web projects.
 We've structured folders, created examples, setup automation and tossed in other important stuffs we feel will be needed during a node project startup.

 Feel free to use it on your own accord.
-It does make starting a project faster so use it as you will. =)
+It does make starting a project faster so use it as you will.
+Examples soon to come. =)

 Clone this branch and jump immediately to [How to Setup](https://github.com/RedTint/node-web-project-template#how-to-setup).